Poet, novelist and playwright Benjamin Zephaniah was born on 15 April 1958.

 He has recently been awarded further honorary doctorates by London South Bank University, the University of Exeter and the University of Westminster.
-Recent books include an autobiography, Benjamin Zephaniah: My Story (2011), and further books for children, When I Grow Up (2011) and Terror Kid (2014).
+Recent books include two volumes autobiography, Benjamin Zephaniah: My Story (2011) and The Life and Rhymes of Benjamin Zephaniah (2018, shortlisted for the Costa Biography Award), and further books for children, When I Grow Up (2011) and Terror Kid (2014).

 Benjamin Zephaniah’s background seems unlikely for a poet: a dyslexic who left school unable to properly read and write; a black British Brummie whose teenage years of petty crime culminated in a prison spell.